 CDC Mental Illness Surveillance, Centers for Disease Control and Prevention

 Things not to say to someone with mental illness, PsychCentral, Margarita Tartakovsy

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2021 Carola Finch

-Misbah Sheikh from The World of Poets on June 01, 2021:
+Misbah Sheikh from — This Existence Is Only an Illusion on June 01, 2021:

 Thanks for sharing this article.
 I found it very useful.
 People with mental illnesses can live "regular" lives, working and maintaining healthy relationships.